algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ### 1.2 Application Architecture

-The application will have all the pages interconnected so you can acces them any time.
+The application will have all the pages interconnected so you can access them any time..
 Here is a simple breakdown of how the application is structured:

 <p align="center">
   <img src="Images/PageArchitecture.png" width="900" alt="Main Page">